 Should the person or persons to whom the contract may be awarded neglect or refuse to accept the contract within five days after written notice that the same has been awarded to his or their bid or proposal, or if he or they accept but do not execute the contract and give the proper security he or they shall be considered as having abandoned it, and as in default to the Corporation, and the contract will be readvertised and relet as provided by law.

 Bidders will state the price for each article, by which the bids will be tested.

-Bidders will write out the amount of their estimate in addition to inserting the same in figures.
+Bidders will write out the amount of their estimate in addition to inserting the s from time to time, as the Commissioners may determine.